ronste/xmlworkflow/Readme.md

 Please note that the default conversion chain (which handles metadata from the docx document) is optimized for docx -> Jats XML conversion via Pandoc (for customized conversion chains see [below](#how-to-run-a-custom-conversion-chain)).

 Start the docx conversion with the following command:
-    - `podman exec <your-container-name> /bin/bash -c "cd /root/xmlworkflow/work && runConversionChain"`
+    - `podman exec <your-container-name> /bin/bash -c "cd /root/sspworkflow/work && runConversionChain"`

 Windows PowerShell example (default container name):
-    - `podman exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && runConversionChain"`
+    - `podman exec sspworkflow /bin/bash -c "cd /root/sspworkflow/work && runConversionChain"`

 This will create a range of intermediate and final files in the working directory which will be named according to the conversion step (tool) they are corresponding to.
 E.g. `<docx-filename>_SaxonHE.html` or `<docx-filename>_weasyprint.pdf`.

 To get an overview of all options run:

-`podman exec <your-container-name> /bin/bash -c "cd /root/xmlworkflow/work && runConversionChain help"`
+`podman exec <your-container-name> /bin/bash -c "cd /root/sspworkflow/work && runConversionChain help"`

 Windows PowerShell example (default container name):

-`podman exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && runConversionChain help"`
+`podman exec sspworkflow /bin/bash -c "cd /root/sspworkflow/work && runConversionChain help"`

 which will output: